- Latin America

 How to Find Private English Teaching Work in Barcelona, Spain

-The following details the means by which I found private students in Barcelona.
+The following details the means by which I found private students in Barcelona while teaching English in Spain.
 It is by no means exhaustive, but I’ve found that there is such a demand for English teachers that I didn’t need to look very far to find plenty of private students.
 After only a few weeks of adding new students, I already had to turn students away or refer them to other teachers.

 I took the International TEFL Academy course in Barcelona in July 2013.
 I spent most of August traveling and relaxing, as there typically isn’t much work for teachers in August, and didn’t begin my search until early September.
 I work for an hourly wage, which I adjust slightly for variation in numbers of students in a lesson and how many hours required.
 I’m usually paid in cash at the end of every class, with some exceptions I will discuss in the following.

 1. Joining the Teaching Community – My first step in the student hunt was to join a group on Facebook called BTTA “Barcelona TEFL Teachers Association".
 It is a group and a platform for teachers living and working and Barcelona to post about jobs, students, apartments, teaching tools, and general tips of the trade.
 From this group, I made several friends who had some experience living and teaching in Spain, specifically other Americans.

 They host events all the time where I could meet people and get to know the city.
 It has been an invaluable tool throughout my year in Barcelona and continues to be helpful for all sorts of things.
 I’ve sent many other people to their page when they are looking for some guidance.